JonThom/grakn-utils-schema/README.md

 <example>.gql contains a simple schema in 'insert' data form.
 Use this as a template.
 To compile the schema into a set of 'define' statements do `<run compile script>`

+## Questions and answers

+* Why not just add schema metadata as attributes within the schema?
+	* It would be inappropriate for each data instance to include attributes with metadata about its ontology class as instances will already have attributes with instance metadata.